Low-cost mosquito netting flies high in test to repair groin hernias

 Four surgeons at the Kamuli Mission Hospital did all the repairs.
 The complication rate was just under 31 percent with the low cost mesh; just under 30 percent with the commercial mesh.

-Three men who received a conventional mesh repair died during the two years following their surgeries, versus two men who got the mosquito mesh.
+Three men who received a conventional mesh repair died during the two years following their surgeries, versus one man who got the mosquito mesh.
 All the deaths were from unknown causes.

 “Nothing in our data suggests that the mosquito mesh is less durable than the commercial mesh that we used,” said Lofgren.